sirji-ai/sirji/README.md

 ## Sirji

-Sirji as an open-source framework where various AI agents collaborate via a messaging protocol to solve a given software problem.
+Sirji is an open-source framework where various AI agents collaborate via a messaging protocol to solve a given software problem.
 Problems range from building greenfield web apps to solving GitHub issues, writing test cases, and generating documentation.

 Sirji uses either the standard or user-generated recipe, that lists prescribed tasks and tips for solving a particular problem.
 Recipe also indicates which agent should perform each task.

 An Agent in the Sirji framework is a modular AI component that performs a specific task based on a custom pseudo code.
-The community can create a custom agent either by modifying an already existing agent or write entirely new agent with entirely different pseudo code.
+The community can create a custom agent either by modifying an already existing agent or write entirely new agent with an entirely different pseudo code.

 Sirji is currently implemented as a Visual Studio Code extension.
 This extension provides an interactive chat interface right within your IDE through which you can submit your problem statement and give feedback to Sirji.